openshift/enhancements/enhancements/microshift/disabling-storage-components.md

 **_Installation without LVMS and Snapshotting_**

 1. User installs MicroShift.
-2. User specifies a MicroShift config sets fields to disable LVMS and CSI Snapshots.
+2. User specifies a MicroShift config with fields to disable LVMS and CSI Snapshots.
 3. MicroShift starts and detects the provided config.
 4. LVMS and CSI snapshot components are not deployed.